ScordinoD1994/g1-2025-website/docs/_pages/main_article.md

   <div class = "general_chartClass">
     <vegachart schema-url="/g1-2025-website/assets/charts/indie_vs_not_indie_median_popularity.json"></vegachart>
   </div>
-  <figcaption class = "figcaption_class"> Fig.21 - Median pupularity by year for indie and non-indie games. </figcaption>
+  <figcaption class = "figcaption_class"> Fig.21 - Median pupularity by year for indie and non-indie games.
+Interact with the plot to show more informations. </figcaption>
 </figure>

 In the early 2000s blockbuster titles dominated the market.
 But even in more recent years (e.g., 2020–2023), the most popular titles remain overwhelmingly non-indie.
 Notably, however, some indie games have broken through this ceiling.
 Titles like ***Terraria***, ***Hollow Knight***, and ***Stardew Valley*** have not only achieved critical success but also popularity levels comparable to large-scale productions.